Chapter 8.15

 C. Lots may be purchased at the office of the city clerk.

-D. No burial will be permitted in the cemeteries without a proper burial permit as required by the laws of the state of Washington.
+D. No burial shall be permitted in the cemeteries without a proper burial permit as required by the laws of the state of Washington.

-E. No burial will be permitted in the cemeteries without written permit from the city clerk or cemetery sexton.
-At the time permission is requested, the name, age, place and date of birth, place and date of death, race (optional), sex and last address of the person to be interred shall be given to the city clerk or cemetery sexton.
+E. At the time permission is requested, the name, age, place and date of birth, place and date of death, sex, and last address of the person to be interred shall be given to the city clerk or cemetery sexton.

 F. A record shall be kept of all remains buried.
-In each case, the date of burial and the name and address of the funeral director, in addition to the information mentioned above, shall be kept as part of the record of burial.
+In each case, the date of burial and the name and address of the funeral director, in addition to the information required in this section, shall be kept as part of the record of burial.

-H. No transfer of any lot or any interest therein will be valid without the consent of the city being first had and endorsed upon such transfer, and a record thereof entered on the books of the city.
+H. No transfer of any lot or any interest therein shall be valid without the consent of the city being first had and endorsed upon such transfer and a record thereof entered on the books of the city.

-I. Within the cemetery areas, all funerals will be subject to control and direction of the sexton.
-All interments must be made under the direction of the sexton, who will have the entire control of the digging of graves and all other matters relating to burials.
+I. Within the cemetery areas, all funerals shall be subject to control and direction of the cemetery sexton.
+All interments must be made under the direction of the cemetery sexton, who shall have the entire control of the digging of graves and all other matters relating to burials.

-J. In the Roslyn Memorial Gardens, no graves shall be dug less than six inches from the boundary line of the lot, and graves on lots shall be so arranged as not to present a crowded or irregular appearance.
-Mounds over new graves must be kept low, not over five inches in height.
+J. In Roslyn Memorial Gardens, no graves shall be dug less than six inches from the boundary line of a lot, and graves on lots shall be arranged so as not to present a crowded or irregular appearance.
+Mounds over new graves must not be kept over five inches in height.
 [Ord.
-970 § 1, 2005; Ord.
-887 § 1, 1999; Ord.
-540 § 6, 1977.]
+1119 § 2, 2015.]

 8.15.120 Burials in city-owned lodge cemeteries.